vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Gratitude and Positivity

-> 1. "Happiness is not something readymade.
-It comes from your own actions." - Dalai Lama XIV
 > 1. "It’s better to be happy than to be right."
 > 1. "Keep shining, because the right people will be blinded by your light."
 > 1. "You can’t make a cloudy day a sunny day, but you can embrace it and decide it’s going to be a good day after all." - Jane Lynch